S2-group/NAPPA/Android-Studio-Plugin/readme.md

 	alt="Android Studio about dialog screen" width="910"/>
 </p>

-Import the directory [Android-Studio-Plugin/](Android-Studio-Plugin/) in InteliJ IDEA
+Import this project in InteliJ IDEA.

 ### Running the plugin